 † Prices subject to change without notification.

-Aurora's Integrative Health Coaching (IHC) program offers cancer patients guidance on integrative approaches, promotes coping strategies, and provides the space, time, and tools you need to prioritize yourself throughout your treatment, recovery and in survivorship.
-Our IHCs have advanced training in integrative, whole-person health approaches that make them supportive partners who take the time to listen, educate, provide resources and ask powerful questions to help you identify obstacles and inner resources.
+Aurora's Integrative Health Coaches offer cancer patients guidance on integrative approaches, promote coping strategies, and provide the space, time, and tools you need to prioritize yourself throughout your treatment, recovery and in survivorship.
+Our coaches have advanced training in integrative, whole-person health approaches that make them supportive partners who take the time to listen, educate, provide resources and ask powerful questions to help you identify obstacles and inner resources.

 A licensed integrative health coach helps you formulate your personalized back-to-health plan and works with you one-on-one to help you achieve your health and wellness goals, guide you toward transformation and renewal, and enhance your quality of life.